The ACT and the SAT are admissions tests accepted by most U.S. colleges and universities; schools do not prefer one test over the other.

 Test Length

-- SAT: 52 questions in 65 minutes; passage-based reading comprehension; informational graphics included
+- ACT Reading: 36 questions in 40 minutes; passage-based reading comprehension; informational graphics included

-- ACT: 75 questions in 45 minutes; passage-based testing of grammar, usage, syntax, rhetoric, and punctuation
+- ACT English: 50 questions in 35 minutes; passage-based testing of grammar, usage, syntax, rhetoric, and punctuation

 Math

-- SAT: no calculator section: 20 questions in 25 minutes (including 5 grid-in questions); calculator section: 38 questions in 55 minutes (including 8 grid-in questions); trigonometry, radians, volumes, complex numbers, congruence and similarity, simple rational expressions, higher order equations, circle-related topics; emphasis on algebra, problem solving and data analysis, and certain advanced math topics
+- SAT: 44 questions in 70 minutes; trigonometry, radians, volumes, complex numbers, congruence and similarity, simple rational expressions, higher order equations, circle-related topics; emphasis on algebra, problem solving and data analysis, and certain advanced math topics

 Science

-- ACT: 40 questions in 35 minutes; interpretation and application of scientific data presented in tables, pie charts, bar graphs, scatter plots, etc.
+- ACT (Science Test is optional): 40 questions in 40 minutes; interpretation and application of scientific data presented in tables, pie charts, bar graphs, scatter plots, etc.

-- SAT: no science section; science questions throughout the Reading, Writing and Language, and Math Tests
+- SAT: no science section; science questions throughout the whole test

 Essay